Tuition Assistance and Scholarships

 - Arizona School Choice Trust www.asct.org (January 15-April 15)

 - Arizona 4 Education www.AZ 4 Education.org

 - Arizona Leadership Foundation www.arizonaleader.org ( Open April through until June 15)

 - Tops for Kids at www.topsforkids.com Applications open May 1.

 - Brophy Foundation www.brophyfoundation.org Applications February 1- April 15

 - School Choice Arizona www.SchoolChoiceArizona.org

-Please review the information on each website and feel free to contact us if you need assistance filling out the applications.
-It is helpful to have last years’ taxes done and have the first 2 pages scanned, ready to attach to an email.
+Please review the information on each website and feel free to contact us if you need assistance in filling out the applications.
+It is helpful to have last years’ taxes done and have the first 2 pages scanned (or photograph from your phone), ready to attach to an email.
 Before funds are actually released to Christ the King, the school will need to verify your registration is complete.

 Some organizations allow donors to make recommendations to direct their state tax dollars to particular children.
 This costs the taxpayer nothing, can come to the school in your child’s name and does not hurt the public school funding.
 In order for someone to donate in your name, you will first need to set up an account with one or more of the STOs (using the above web links).
 You can set up the account right away and set aside money for future years.

-By law, you cannot designate your own child, and you are not allowed to swap donations with another family, so we ask that you, as a current parent, make your tax-credit donation to Christ the King through Catholic Education Arizona.
+By law, you cannot designate your own child, and you are not allowed to swap donations with another family.
+Christ the King promotes that you, as a current parent, make your tax-credit donation to Christ the King through Catholic Education Arizona.